|Index|SAP Edge Integration Cell on SUSE

 To install RKE2, the script provided at https://get.rke2.io can be used as follows:

-For HA setups, it is necessary to create RKE2 cluster configuration files in advance.
-On the first master node:
+For HA setups, you must create RKE2 cluster configuration files in advance.
+On the first master node, do the following:

 token: 'your cluster token'